South Africa’s World Cup 2023 fixtures and how to watch on TV

 Latest news

-Handre Pollard will join South Africa’s squad on Monday as a replacement for injured hooker Malcolm Marx ahead of their crunch World Cup pool game against Ireland.
+Handre Pollard has joined South Africa’s squad as a replacement for injured hooker Malcolm Marx but will not be involved in the match with Ireland unless his side suffer a late injury crisis.

 Speculation of a call-up has been rife for weeks and only heightened when Marx, the outstanding hooker, was ruled out of the World Cup at the beginning of last week after damaging knee ligaments.